Camberwick Green, Trumpton and Chigley

 Concluding footnote ....

-With the possible exception of the dodgy Chigley fountain scene,the depiction of fire and water was a complete non-issue to the target audience.
+With the possible exception of the dodgy Chigley fountain scene,it's genuinely fair to say that the depiction of fire and water was a complete non-issue to the target audience.

-Just a major headache for the animators .... and a bit of fun for us adults !
+Just a tricky work-around for the animators .... and a bit of fun for us adults !

 And it should never detract from the fundamental part Stop Motion animation played in the series success.